Working with SubForms in dBASE

 What Is a SubForm?

 What exactly is a subform?
-Simply put, it is a form contained within
+Simply put, it is a form contained

-In terms of dBASE's dBL programming language, a subform is a new object in
+In terms of dBASE's dBL programming language, a subform is a new

-For all intents and purposes, a subform has all the properties, methods and
+For all intents and purposes, a subform has all the properties, methods

-is from dBASE R&D:
+information is from dBASE R&D:

 - Subforms do not have the following properties: